New-Found-Treasure/nft-content/secret-to-a-fulfilled-life/marketing-assets/ball-and-chain-ad-copy.md

 ## The Answer:

 - You can discover the answer to your problem.
-- This November New Found Treasure presents The Ground-breaking, "The Secret To A Fulfilled Life".
+- This November New Found Treasure presents The Ground-breaking, _"The Secret To A Fulfilled Life"_.
-- How To Your True Purpose.
+- How To Find Your True Purpose.
 - How to enhance Your Purpose For Ultimate Growth And Results.
 - How to Solve the conflicts In Your Purpose.
 How calm to the conflicts within you surrounding your purpose.